 2.14.
 Purchases are for the product or service, and not for the teacher / practitioner / instructor.
 These are subject to change without notice but, wherever possible, we will advertise changes ahead of time.

 2.15.
 Attendance can only be claimed by checking-in at Reception or with another member of staff.
 Any alternative check-in methods that may be introduced will be advised to your by a member of our team.

 2.16.
-Anyone who regularly books a class or event online and fails to show without cancelling may be blocked from making online purchases.
+Anyone who regularly books a class or event online and fails to show without cancelling may be blocked from making online purchases or bookings.